Healthcare & Recreational Companion

 About the Role (Live-In or Out | Full-Spectrum Support)

-This is not just a shift job.
+This is more than just a shift-based job.
 It’s a unique, long-term opportunity to support one person—me—in living fully.
 You’ll provide both hands-on clinical care and engaging personal support to help me live an active, connected, and meaningful life.
 That could mean using a lift for transfers, changing a colostomy or catheter bag, managing medications, or preparing meals—but also helping me try a new restaurant, experiment with wellness routines, go to a concert, or even explore the outdoors.
 I’m looking to build a small, skilled team of 2–4 people who can each cover multiple shifts a week and offer consistent support across different parts of the day and week.
 This isn’t agency work or isolated shift coverage—it’s a shared responsibility among a dependable team that communicates, supports one another, and grows into the role together.
-Training, checklists, and guidance are always provided.
-You won’t be expected to do everything perfectly on day one, and we’ll work together—and rely on each other—to make sure you feel supported and prepared over time.
-It’s a collaborative relationship built on shared goals, mutual respect, and the belief that meaningful work can also be fun and fulfilling.

 Schedule & Commitment